facebookarchive/AICamera/README.md

 | ------------------ | ------------- | ----- |
 | Samsung Galaxy S7  | SqueezeNet    |  5.8  |
 | Google Pixel       | SqueezeNet    |  5.7  |

+### License

+Please see the LICENSE file in the root directory the source tree.